FunctionalUrology/SpheroScan/README.md

     conda install python=3.10.6                     #Install Python
-    conda install -c conda-forge detectron2         #Install detectron2 pip install -r requirements.txt                 #Install other dependencies for SpheroScan python main.py                                  #It will open a web window and launch SpheroScan
+    conda install -c conda-forge detectron2         #Install detectron2 pip install -r requirements.txt                 #Install other dependencies for SpheroScan python main.py                                  #SpheroScan will be launched in a new web window, the time it takes
+                                                    #to open may vary depending on computational resources

 - #### Re-run SpheroScan
     1. Open your terminal and change the directory to the SpheroScan directory (e.g. ```cd path/to/SpheroScan/dir```).